 Meetup's API makes it possible for developers to securely build integrations with Meetup.
 Before applying to use Meetup's API, please review our API license terms.
 If you need help using the API, please use our API documentation.

-Note: Meetup changed its API access on August 15, 2019.
-API keys have been removed and all version 2 integrations need to transition to version 3.
+Note: Meetup changed its API access on June 1, 2021.
+API keys and all integrations need to transition to GraphQL.

 Applying for OAuth authorization